sagnikrana/Portfolio-Telling-Stories-Using-Data/Final Project/Part-1_Project_proposal.md

+Here are few of the data sources and they are present in the data folder of this repository as well.<br>

 Institute of Health Metrics and Evaluation (IHME) Global Burden of Disease (GBDx) Data Tool
 Data: Number of deaths and death rates from household air pollution